rsdbhamre/Lalaland/README.md

 - **Post-Installation Issues**:
   - Form 43/DLL errors?
 Reinstall with “Overwrite Installation” checked in Wabbajack.
   - Crashing on startup?
-Reinstall or seek help on [Discord](https://discord.gg/mJDkWtmt53) with crash logs.
+Reinstall or seek help on Discord

 - Join [Requiem Discord](https://discord.gg/mJDkWtmt53) for support.